alaxvong/udacity-p6-linux-server-configuration/README.md

 ```
 - The following command will now be necessary to SSH into the server:
 `$ ssh -i ~/.ssh/grader grader@52.34.171.107 -p 2200`
-- You may need to manually change the Firewall settings under the Networking tab of your Amazon Lightsail Ubunut Instance to SSH back into the server.
+- You may need to manually add TCP 2200 to the Firewall settings under the Networking tab of your Amazon Lightsail Ubunut Instance to SSH back into the server.

 ---